 Citrus We recommend that you wait until spring now to plant any citrus.
 However, you can keep it in the container until spring to make it easier to protect.
 Even though Citrus are much cold hardier than a hibiscus, a hard freeze (when temperatures fall below 32 degrees for more than 6 hours) may cause […]

-Plants of the Month: Hollies Burfordi Holly: Burfordi Holly plants have lustrous, dark green shiny foliage against the red berries in fall and winter.
+Plants of the Month: Hollies Dwarf Burfordi Holly: Burfordi Holly plants have lustrous, dark green shiny foliage against the red berries in fall and winter.
 They have all the makings for a beautiful plant!
 During spring the plant becomes covered in tiny, white clustered flowers.
-After the flowers fall tiny, green berries continue to grow until […]
+After the flowers fall tiny, green berries continue to grow […]

 Gardening Tasks & Tidbits: • Overgrown perennials should be divided and replanted now so they can establish well before the colder weather arrives. • Continue to keep your poinsettias, Christmas cactus and Kalanchoe in night time darkness so they may set their blooms. • Mow lawns less frequently now: St. Augustine Grass- 3”-4”, Zoysia- 2”-2.5”, […]